rileyjmurray/sageopt/docs/source/examples/relative_entropy_and_partial_dualization.rst

 We can produce a bound on this minimum with a primal SAGE relaxation. ::

-   from sageopt import conditional_sage_data, sig_primal
+   from sageopt import conditional_sage_data, sig_relaxation
    from sageopt import standard_sig_monomials, Signomial y = standard_sig_monomials(3)
    f = 0.5 * y[0] * y[1] ** -1 - y[0] - 5 * y[1] ** -1